Tailor Brands logo

 If you don’t have an operating agreement, your LLC will have to follow Minnesota’s default rules for LLCs, which may not be the best choice for your business.
 Creating an operating agreement gives you the chance to spell out how the rules for your LLC differ from the defaults.
 This is valuable for all LLCs, including single-member ones.

-Some issues that your Minnesota operating agreements may address include:
+Some issues that your Minnesota LLC operating agreement may address include:

 Minnesota operating agreements don’t have to be in writing.
 They can be oral or even implied.
 However, you’re much better off putting the agreement in writing, which helps ensure that all the members have a common understanding of their responsibilities and obligations.